Assambra/Free-MMORPG/README.md

 Hint! ``Forgot password sending an plain password back to the client if SERVER_CAN_SEND_MAIL = false, it`s a security issue and more for local development but keep in mind set it to true and setup the mail values ``

 #### Setup mail values
-Same file like this one you use for your database settings and additional add to this File the following values and change to your needs:
+The same file as  like this one you used for your database settings and add additional to this file the following values and change to your needs:

 ``Location: Free-Server/free-server-common/src/main/resources/free-server-common-config.properties``